traceytreat/tracey-zoomertoon/README.md

 Then, in the terminal, type `npm run server`.
 In a separate terminal tab, type `npm run client`.
 Zoomertoon will open in your browser.

+Currently working on: Adding AWS support for image upload